Professor | Group Leader+617 3362 0415

 Professor Suhrbier is an inventor on 18 awarded international patents: 13 have been commercialised, 11 led to human clinical trials, one covers ISCOM vaccines, five support Picato (http://bit.ly/39mUWhK).
 During his career, he has been a consultant for Sementis, Valneva, Abivax, Leo Pharma, GSK, Paradigm, WHO, Aventis Pasteur, CSL, Bavarian Nordic, Peplin and C-Bio.

 The group has over 25 years of activity in improving our understanding of the immunopathogenesis of the diseases cause by arthritogenic alphaviruses such as chikungunya virus and Ross River virus.
-We have also developed mouse models of Zika virus (foetal brain infection and testes damage) and Yellow fever virus liver pathology, which have been used in the development of vaccines and characterisation of pathogenic determinants.
+We have also developed models of Zika virus and Yellow fever virus pathology, which have been used in the development of vaccines and characterisation of pathogenic determinants.

-Very recently, we repurposed a PC3 laboratory and have started to undertake research into SARS-CoV-2 and COVID-19 using transgenic hACE2 mice.
+Very recently, we repurposed a PC3 laboratory and have started to undertake research into SARS-CoV-2 and COVID-19.

 2011-2019: Scientific Advisory Board, Sementis Pty Ltd (Australia)